elijahdy/spanish_vocab_quiz/README.md

 ## Study notes
 - when you save questions to notes they can be found in `notes/saved_translations.txt` to study whenever you want

+## Manually add words to your notes-quiz selection
+If there's specific words you want to show up in your notes quiz, you can open `data/notes_word_bank.txt` and add enter any words you want on a their own line in the file *MAKE SURE YOU LEAVE A NEW LINE AFTER THE LAST WORD IN THE FILE*